shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

   sensorValue = analogRead(AX);
 ```

 >Figure 5.
-Sequentially reading from IR sensors in a repetitive loop.
+Sequentially reading from IR sensors in a repetitive loop

 ![](./DistanceSensorPhotos/img_1812.jpg)
 >Figure 6.
-Circuit for reading from 3 IR sensors.
+Circuit for reading from 3 IR sensors

 After cursory testing, we found that the distance sensors tend to occasionally give erroneous values.
 As such, we designed an outlier detection code.
 It takes the average of the previous three values and, if the current value is an outlier, then it disregards the value.
 If, however, the distance sensors read three outlier values in a row, then the previous distance value array will be reset.